lunatask/lunatask/README.md

 ## Future Work

 #### More Markdown
-Besides links, code blocks and basic formatting let's add headings, lists, checkboxes and more Mardown magic to your task notes.
+Besides links, code blocks and basic formatting let's add headings, lists, checkboxes and more Markdown magic to your task notes.

 #### Integrate with Development Tools